To Prune or Not To Prune

 From: St. Peters: Hwy 70 East to Hwy 370 East to 94 or 3rd St. Exit.
 Go Left on Hwy 94, 2 miles.
 Hermans Farm will be on your left.

-Taking Reservations for U-Pick Peaches, Apples and U-Cut from the Vine Pumpkins for next season which includes an Educational Hayride!
+Taking Reservations for Field Trips and Birthday Parties for U-Cut from the Vine Pumpkins for this season which includes an Educational Hayride!

 Locally grown produce for the freshest taste.

 Apples and Pumpkins also Dig your own Mums